It’s everyone’s favorite time of the year - tax season.

 We Offer Free Consultations to Anyone Who Was Injured in an Accident Due to Negligence in Massachusetts.
 Schedule yours today.

 If you suffered injuries in an accident, we’re here to help.
 Spada Law Group has helped people get sizable settlements for injuries in Massachusetts for decades.
-We can review your claim and advise you of the best way for you to move forward.
+We can review your claim and advise you on the best way to move forward.

 Want to learn more before your appointment?
 Check out our free e-booklet that explains the process of obtaining a settlement in a Massachusetts personal injury case.